lukaszkasprzyk/RTransfer/README.md

 ececute
 1. "java -jar target\transfertest-executable.jar db migrate config.yml" - it creates tables and example on embeded database
 2. "java -jar target\transfertest-executable.jar start config.yml" - starts server on localhost:8080
 Web application starts on http 8080 port with H2 database web manager on 8082.
 ---
 How to use it?
 To send transfer it requires to call two restfull services (POST, consumes and produces application/json)
 1. transfer/create - responsible for pre validation (if source account balance is fine, source account belongs to specified user, target account exists), reply with transaction id strored on database with fxRate etc..

+TransferIntegrationTest contains some integration tests, that are able to start real server with h2 database in memory.
+Those tests are presenting basic functions of transfer API.

 takes request with body:
 {